dauwhe/epub31-bff/contexts/default/README.md

-#Default Context for EPUB BFF
+#Default Context for the Web Publication Manifest

 >**Note**: This proposal is still a work in progress.
 For the metadata the idea is to have properties that can either work as literals or objects.
 [Examples for both are available in a separate Gist] (https://gist.github.com/HadrienGardeur/03ab96f5770b0512233a).

-EPUB BFF defines a shared external context document hosted by the IDPF and based primarily on schema.org and its extensions.
+The Web Publication Manifest defines a shared external context document hosted by the IDPF and based primarily on schema.org and its extensions.

 This context is meant primarily to:

 - provide compatibility with EPUB 3.1 by providing equivalent metadata elements based on schema.org
-- align EPUB BFF with the Web by adopting schema.org and its extensions
+- align the Web Publication Manifest with the Web by adopting schema.org and its extensions

 | Name  | URI | Description | Required? |
 | ---- | ----------- | ------------- | --------- |